Defining the problem can be difficult…

 What you really need is to understand the underlying issue – Trauma.

 Trauma comes in all shapes and sizes.
 It can happen in a split second or over a long period of time.
 You may have experienced a car crash or had something happen to you at work.
-Or, maybe, you’re just getting out of an abusive relationship or have had long-term issues within your relationship with your mother or father.
-Whatever the experience was that you register as trauma, EMDR may be able to help.
+Or, maybe, you’re just getting out of an abusive relationship, or have had long-term issues within your relationship with your mother or father stemming from childhood trauma.
+Whatever the experience was that you register as trauma, therapy can help.

 The fact is, that your body and mind hold onto trauma in a way that can be detrimental to your livelihood and overall well-being.
 It may change your overall mood, how your body fights off illness or stores physical tension and pain, how well you sleep, or your appetite.